-If the food manufacturing environment is not a dedicated gluten-free environment, there is the potential for contamination.
-For example, gluten-free bread prepared in a bakery that also produces regular products may be contaminated.
-This can happen when machinery is not properly cleaned between the production of gluten-containing and gluten-free products.
-Some manufacturers are now producing products in gluten-free environments.
+If a food-making environment is not a dedicated gluten-free environment, there's a potential for contamination.
+For example, gluten-free bread made in a bakery that also produces regular products might be contaminated.
+This can happen when machinery is not properly cleaned between the making of gluten-containing and gluten-free products.
+Some manufacturers are now making products in gluten-free environments.

 A U.S. law helps make checking labels for gluten a bit easier.
 All food labels are required to clearly state if the food contains any of the top eight food allergens, including wheat.
-However, wheat free doesn't mean gluten free.
-Lawmakers are also working to make labels easier for people with celiac disease by requiring companies to identify other components, such as hidden ingredients and barley and rye.
+However, wheat-free doesn't mean gluten-free.
+Lawmakers are working to make labels easier for people with celiac disease by requiring companies to identify other components, such as hidden ingredients and barley and rye.

 Still, it helps to know the foods to avoid.
 These include:

 Most grocery stores carry some gluten-free products these days.
 You might be able to find gluten-free bread, cereal, baking mixes, cookies, and crackers at your local market.
 For a wider selection, make a trip to a health food store.
 Be aware that lots of natural markets and health-food stores keep foods in bulk bins.
 It's not a good idea to use even gluten-free products from these bins because the risk of cross-contamination is very high.